 Escape to a magical world when entering Livraria Lello.
-Pick up a book, write a novel like J.K.
-Rowling, or even just snap a few pictures while marveling at one of the rarest bookstores!
+Pick up a book or even just snap a few pictures while marveling at one of the rarest bookstores!

-Want to see a Potter marvel stateside?
+Want to see a Potter-esque marvel stateside?
 Here's how to see New York's gorgeous Old City Hall Subway Station -- a hidden (and exclusive) gem you won’t want to miss.